 CH Paper Listed by Deadlock Ransomware Group

 On June 10, 2026, Cheng Heng Paper Products Co (Pte) Ltd appeared on the leak site of the Deadlock ransomware group.
-The Singapore-based manufacturer of corrugated cardboard boxes and custom packaging, which operates across Malaysia, Indonesia, and China, had internal files exfiltrated following a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, any current or former employees, customers, or business partners whose details were stored in the compromised systems could be affected.
+The Singapore-based manufacturer of corrugated cardboard boxes and custom packaging, which operates across Malaysia, Indonesia, and China, is claimed to have had internal files exfiltrated following a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, any current or former employees, customers, or business partners whose details were stored in the compromised systems could be affected.

 Public reporting indicates that Deadlock posted data stolen from Cheng Heng Paper on its leak site on June 10, 2026.
 The company supplies certified packaging solutions for logistics, e-commerce, and retail customers throughout Southeast Asia and China.
 Available reporting describes the incident as a ransomware attack in which attackers exfiltrated internal files before encrypting systems or demanding payment.
 No confirmed total of records or specific victim count has been released by the company or the group.